Katja Schumann

-Katharina "Katja" Schumann (born September 16, 1949) is a Swedish-Danish retired circus performer who performed with, among others, Cirkus Schumann and the Big Apple Circus.
+Katharina "Katja" Schumann (born September 16, 1949) is a Danish-Swedish retired circus performer who performed with, among others, Cirkus Schumann and the Big Apple Circus.

 Early life

-Schumann was born to Ernst "Max" Schumann, a circus proprietor, and Vivi Merete Mikkelsen, the daughter of a Danish veterinarian.
+Schumann was born in Frederiksberg, a part of the Danish capital Copenhagen, to Ernst "Max" Schumann, a circus proprietor, and Vivi Merete Mikkelsen, the daughter of a Danish veterinarian.

 Career

 Circus

 Schumann made appearances with her family's circus in Denmark, Cirkus Schumann, representing the fifth generation of her family to perform in the circus.
 She starred in her own act at 10, and made appearances in her family's show through 1983.
+The term "Schumannship" was coined for the Schumann family, meant to invoke "superb equestrian skills."
+The family was known to present horses with "roman riding, rosinback, and liberty," though "her family’s specialty act is the art of dressage."

 In 1974, Schumann was awarded La Dame du Cirque at the International Circus Festival in Monte Carlo.

-In 1976, Schumann was awarded the Gold Medal at the Circus World Championships in London.
+In 1976, Schumann was awarded the gold medal at the Circus World Championships in London.

 In 1981, she made her first appearance in Paul Binder's Big Apple Circus, marrying Binder in 1985, the year she also became the first woman in the United States to perform 'The Courier of St. Petersburg', originated by Andrew Ducrow.
 She also performed haute école.
 In 1992, she performed at the Big Apple Circus with her father and daughter, and would in later years perform with her son and niece.
-The term "Schumannship" was coined for the Schumann family, meant to invoke "superb equestrian skills."
+Reporting for The New York Times in 1993, Glenn Collins said Schumann was "tall and forthright, with a bone-crushing handshake."

 While working in the United States, Schumann has presented a wide variety of horses, with a particular interest in Arabian and American Saddlebred horses.
 According to R.J.
 Candranell of Arabian Visions magazine, "The [Arabian] horses go back in all lines to the 1906 Davenport importation of Arabian horses from the Anazeh and Shammar tribes."
 Schumann says of horses, ”They are our colleagues, not our pets.
 We and the horses depend on one another.
 I think the bedouins and cowboys did the same.”
 Schumann would also occasionally lend her horses to other shows and their performers, such as bareback rider Timi Loyal of the Loyal-Suarez equestrian troupe, and pasture the animals on local farms when they were not working.